Bolaven Plateau Motorbike Tour

 I will discuss all three of these Bolaven Plateau destinations below with a gratuitous display of photos.
 Also, I will highlight an excellent local cafe where visitors can enjoy the local coffee.

 On day one of our Bolaven Plateau motorbike tour we drove from Pakse to Paksong where we would spend the night before continuing on.
 Paksong is well known for its coffee exports and there are a few local cafes where you can sample a few cups.
 However, the most spectacular aspect of the Paksong are the waterfalls and the lush jungle landscape.

 Tad Fane Waterfall, Bolaven Plateau

-Paksong is surrounded by pristine jungle and it is also the location of the spectacular Tad Fane waterfalls.
+Paksong is surrounded by pristine jungle and it is also the location of the stupendous Tad Fane waterfalls.
 Tad Fane is one of the most spectacular twin waterfalls in the world.
 The twin falls emerge from the jungle and plunge over 120 meters into the valley below.
 Truly spectacular!

 Tad Gneuang Waterfall, Bolaven Plateau

 In this area of the Bolaven Plateau there is another beautiful waterfall named Tad Gneuang.
 However, at Tad Gneuang it is possible to descend to the base of the falls for some photos.

 This is an added feature that sets it apart from the Tad Fane experience.
 Simply follow the trail into the valley below for a spectacular hike with a very scenic conclusion.